rjain85/Enhanced-2048/DEVELOPMENT.md

 ## April 18
 Some thoughts:
 - I might consider adding catch2 testing.
 Obviously a whole game cannot be simulated due to the random spawning of tiles, but individual methods like compress, merge, and especially checking for loser seem worth testing.
+- The formula for calculating score looks a bit off.
+I'll do some more research to see if it is correct.